Marguarite

 Medicare and Medicare Advantage customers can access Medtronic solutions.

-Medicare coverage comes with unique requirements, so it’s important to have a solid plan in place before and after you enroll.
-Good news: a Medtronic insulin pump system and supplies are covered when specific criteria are met.
-If you’ve used our products with another insurance plan, there will be some changes to your experience you should be aware of.
+Medicare coverage comes with unique requirements so it’s important to have a solid plan in place before and after you enroll.
+Good news: a Medtronic insulin pump system, supplies, continuous glucose monitors, and smart insulin pens are covered when specific criteria are met.
+If you’ve used our products with another insurance plan, there will likely be some changes to your experience for you to be aware of.

 What to know before you enroll in Medicare

-Before you enroll (typically at age 65), here are three things you need to know:
+Before you enroll in Original Medicare or Medicare Advantage (typically at age 65), here are a few things to know:

 At least three months before your 65th birthday, set up a doctor appointment.